Marfjeh/MarfHomepage/README.md

 # MarfHomepage

-A better homepage for touch-enabled devices.
+My simple homepage.

-This is made for my self because typing with a windows tablet is a pain.
+Orignally This is made for myself because typing with a windows tablet is a pain, but i dont have this tablet anymore but i wanted to have it simple as possible, very lightweight so it will load in very quickly.

-The 2017 version includes using Laravel for adding websites to a database and show it in the page.

-the old version is still here, only in the ```old``` folder
+I modified it so it's a bit more modern, and it will store the array in local storage.